pulp/pulp/docs/sphinx/user-guide/consumer-client/bind.rst

 ----

 Binding to a server requires the consumer to first register.
 Then a bind command can be issued for a specific repository.
+Similar to the ``pulp-admin`` command, type-specific operations such as ``bind`` are located under a section bearing the type's name.

 ::

-  $ pulp-consumer bind --repo-id=zoo
+  $ pulp-consumer rpm bind --repo-id=zoo
   Bind tasks successfully created:

   Task Id: 6e48ce85-60a0-4bf6-b2bb-9617eb7b3ef3